Bryan-D-Lee/tbs-for-ci/application/libraries/tbs/readme.txt

-put plugins and tbs_class.php in this directory.
+put plugins directory and tbs_class.php in this directory.